getcarina/getcarina.com/_best-practices/container-ecosystem-mesos-openstack.md

 ---

 *Mesos and OpenStack can run separately or together.
-OpenStack splits a cluster across several virtual machines; Mesos can run on bare metal or on Openstack; Mesos combines all resources, whether virtual machines or bare metal, and presents them as a single entity.*
+OpenStack splits a cluster across several virtual machines; Mesos can run on bare metal or on Openstack and combines all resources, whether virtual machines or bare metal, and presents them as a single entity.*

 As Docker's popularity has increased, considering what options to include in your stack increasingly means exploring the ecosystem of tools built on top of Docker as well as